HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • FCC Part 15

-• CE EMC/RF regulations
+• CE EMC and RF regulations

-• RoHS environmental regulations
+• RoHS environmental directives

-Components that affect compliance:
+Components that strongly affect compliance include:

 • RF filters